gyacynuk/modelsim-unittest-framework/README.md

 #### The Test Block
 ##### Basics
 Unit tests are organized into test blocks.
-A test block is declared using the "test" keyword followed by the name of the test (which cannot contain spaces).
+A test block is declared using the **test** keyword followed by the name of the test (which cannot contain spaces).
 An example test block can be found below:

 ~~~~
 test my_test {